Remarks on Halin's end-degree Conjecture: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Matheus Koveroff Bellini and Leandro Aurichi for insightful and stimulating discussions on Halin’s end-degree conjecture.
-We acknowledge Michel Gaspar for his invaluable contributions to editing earlier versions of this manuscript.
-Part of this work was presented at the ECI-2023 and the XXIII Brazilian Topology Meeting; we thank the organizers of these conferences, as well as the participants for their comments and suggestions.
+We are grateful to Matheus Koveroff Bellini and Leandro Aurichi for insightful and stimulating discussions on Halin’s end degree conjecture.
+We thank Michel Gaspar for his invaluable contributions to editing earlier versions of this manuscript.
+We thank the anonymous referee for numerous corrections that significantly improved this manuscript.

-{\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} }
+{\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}